Revisiting the Golden Boy top 10 from 2017: Mbappe, Jesus, Mor…

 9. Federico Chiesa

 One of many promising talents to progress through the academy at Fiorentina, the Italy winger was electric when he first came along in 2016 and had already made nearly 50 first-team appearances by the time he was nominated for the award.

 A move to Juventus came in 2020, and less than a year later he was named in the Euro 2020 team of the tournament after helping Italy win the trophy.

-An ACL injury soon after ruled him out for the 2021-22 campaign, but if the 24-year-old reaches his previous level when he returns, plenty more trophies will follow.
+An ACL injury soon after ruled him out for the 2021-22 campaign, but if the 25-year-old reaches his previous level in the coming months, plenty more trophies will follow.